Olaseni-Ajeboriogbon/Chicago-crime/README.md

 # Chicago-crime
-In this project i made use of powerbi to draw insight and visualize the dataset.
+On this project, I used powerbi to draw insight and visualize the dataset.
+This dataset reflects reported incidents of crime (with the exception of murder where data exist for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.